shpati/collatz/README.md

 `collatz 123456789012345678901234567890 > output.txt`

-- It is possible to hide the text of the output as well as the sequence to speed up the operations.
+- It is possible to hide the sequence to speed up the operations.
 This can be done by adding any string or character right after the input value in the command line:

 `collatz 123456789012345678901234567890 -`

+- It is possible to hide the sequence of the operations as well as explanatory text of the output.
+This can be done by adding any two strings or characters right after the input value in the command line:

+`collatz 123456789012345678901234567890 - -`

  The output in the latter case will just be the input value, number of steps and the largest value in the sequence.

 - Optionally you can save this form of barebones output to a file:

-`collatz 123456789012345678901234567890 - > output.txt`
+`collatz 123456789012345678901234567890 - - > output.txt`

-Collatz 1.0.0. (c) Copyright Shpati Koleka MMXXI - MIT License
+Collatz 1.0.1 (c) Copyright Shpati Koleka MMXXI - MIT License